silkimen/cordova-plugin-advanced-http/README.md

         console.log('error :(');
     });

-### post
+### post<a name="post></a>
-Execute a post request.
-Takes a url, parameters, and headers.
+Execute a POST request.
+Takes a URL, parameters, and headers.

 #### success
 The success function receives a response object with 2 properties: status and data.
-Status is the http response code and data is the response from the server as a string.
+Status is the HTTP response code and data is the response from the server as a string.
 Here's a quick example:

     {
         status: 200,